-SVGGraph dual Y-axis graphs
+SVGGraph dual and multiple Y-axis graphs

 Sometimes one Y-axis just isn't enough.
 Starting in version 2.15, SVGGraph supports drawing a second axis on the right hand side of several of the graph types to show a different scale.